Wrongful Termination in Oregon

 After filing a charge of discrimination in Oregon, the EEOC may suggest a mediation program between both parties to settle the dispute within approximately three months.
 If no successful conclusion comes from the mediation program, the EEOC will attempt a voluntary settlement with your former employer.
 If attempting this settlement does not obtain satisfactory completion, the EEOC may grant you the Notice of Right to Sue.

-File a Lawsuit Against Your Employer in Oregon
+Filing a Lawsuit Against Your Employer in Oregon